AAmp-Ann/A.ann-tech-writing-portfolio/README.md

 # Technical Writing Portfolio - A.Ann

 Welcome!
 This is a curated portfolio of technical writing samples that showcase instructional clarity, user-first guidance, and well-structured documentation.
-Projects range from cloud-based deployments to product support and UX writing demonstrating versatility across technical and non-technical audiences.
+Projects range from cloud-based deployments to product support and UX writing, demonstrating versatility across technical and non-technical audiences.

 ---